 In 1983, the American Physical Society established the Matching Membership Program in order to make APS membership available to physicists living in developing and hard-currency-poor countries.
-Through the Matching Membership Program, individuals residing in eligible countries—especially those who are members of their national physical societies—may apply for a reduced-cost membership (Matching Membership).
-Matching Membership is available in one of two categories:
+Through the Matching Membership Program, individuals residing in developing countries may apply for free membership (Matching Membership).

 A free membership is available to individuals on a limited basis.
-Applicants who are unable to pay and who do not have a sponsor may request APS support.
 Each applicant will be required to submit a CV and a personal statement describing why subsidized membership should be approved.

 We encourage the physical societies and institutes with which we share reciprocity to inform their members of this beneficial program.
 We emphasize that membership in the applicant’s national society is desirable to strengthen the association between APS and Reciprocal Member Societies.